Nov 3, 2020 | Environmental Concerns, Others, Maritime Situational Awareness, Domestic

 Read More

-Oct 27, 2020 | Weather Update, Environmental Concerns, Maritime Situational Awareness, Domestic
+Oct 27, 2020 | Environmental Concerns, Weather Update, Maritime Situational Awareness, Domestic

 Fast-moving Typhoon “Quinta” forced thousands of villagers to flee to safety as it roared across central Philippines on Sunday.
 There were no immediate reports of casualties from the typhoon, whose international name is “Molave,” but authorities said at least 13...